Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Risk management Church working at height

-In many churches, there are a number of everyday tasks that involve working or gaining access at height, and as such, pose a risk of serious injury from falls to those involved.
-Thankfully, these are not common in a church, but where they do happen, many have resulted in injuries that have been permanently disabling.
-Usually, these have involved falling from ladders and stepladders or through fragile materials.
+Some everyday tasks will involve working or gaining access at height, and these can pose a risk of serious injury from falls.
+Injuries may be caused by falling from ladders and stepladders or through fragile materials.

 Falls can also occur from raised, open edges (for example, in galleries, triforia, or external walls) that are not adequately protected by handrails or other features (for example, balustrades).
 Sometimes, they can also occur during roof work or where temporary work platforms are used (for example, scaffolds and mobile access towers).